 Primary education should be free, and compulsory, everywhere.
 Children need to be able to get to school without walking for hours, or through minefields.
 They should be able to learn and enjoy school life.
 Yet time and again, children from poor and marginalized communities are denied an education or experience discrimination.

 What is Amnesty calling for

 • Guarantee all economic, social, and cultural rights without discrimination.

-• Better prioritise how they spend money - putting the most disadvantaged first.
+• Better prioritize how they spend money – putting the most disadvantaged first.

 • Prioritise minimum essential levels of rights, such as free primary education.